-- The (DT) Fourier series is an extremely useful signal representation. - Unfortunately, this signal representation can only be used for periodic sequences, since a Fourier series is inherently periodic. - Many sequences are not periodic, however. - Rather than abandoning Fourier series, one might wonder if we can somehow use Fourier series to develop a representation that can also be applied to aperiodic sequences. - By viewing an aperiodic sequence as the limiting case of an N-periodic sequence where N → ∞, we can use the Fourier series to develop a more general signal representation that can be used for both aperiodic and periodic sequences. - This more general signal representation is called the (DT) Fourier transform.
+- The (DT) Fourier series is an extremely useful signal representation. - Unfortunately, this signal representation can only be used for periodic sequences, since a Fourier series is inherently periodic. - Many sequences are not periodic, however. - Rather than abandoning Fourier series, one might wonder if we can somehow use Fourier series to develop a representation that can also be applied to aperiodic sequences. - By viewing an aperiodic sequence as the limiting case of an N-periodic sequence where N → ∞, we can use the Fourier series to develop a signal representation that can be used for aperiodic sequences, known as the Fourier transform.

-Development of the Fourier Transform (Continued)
+Development of the Fourier Transform [Aperiodic Case] (Continued)

-Recall that the Fourier series representation of a N-periodic sequence x is given by
+Recall that the Fourier series representation of an N-periodic sequence x is given by